 The suggestions here span a variety of price points.
 Cards and letters are basically free but are very meaningful when effort is taken to be more personal and individualized (low cost, high sentiment).
 Even gifts which don’t take a ton of effort (cash or gift cards) can still be very meaningful when thoughtfully selected and combined with this personal touch that communicates the message.

 David took the last picture and put it on a coffee mug.
 I love it!
 I use it every day and it always makes me smile.
 Plus, it's a left-handed orientation so I can see the picture when I'm holding the mug.
-Best present ever. <3
+Perfect. <3

 * Sorry David.
 LOL